Fediverse reading list

 The idea

 Email is a useful analogy: Just as we don’t all use the same email service, but mails still move between different services using the SMTP protocol, Fediverse protocols connect various nodes in a decentralized network.
-For example, you can host a Mastodon or Bluesky node yourself, own your data, or at least choose between different providers, none of which control the entire network.
+For example, you can host a Mastodon server or Bluesky node yourself, own your data, or at least choose between different providers, none of which control the entire network.
 And if you decide to move from server to another, you’re free to take your identity, data and connections with you.

 Middleware

-An important aspect of decentralized architecture is that different functions in the network can be taken care of by different service provides.
+An important aspect of decentralized architecture is that different functions in the network can be taken care of by different service providers.
 For example, the work of filtering content for readers/viewers can be done by parties separate from those who host the data, and the apps people use to access the content.
 This has interesting implications on moderation and the way people’s timelines are generated.
 It encourages people to build different views on the content posted on the network.
 In other words, we’re not subject to one opaque Algorithm, but instead, everyone gets to decide what shows up in their timeline.
 Bluesky has implemented this as Feeds, and I like it a lot.

 No ads (unless you use a service that has them), no microtargeting - no fear that by watching a random video one second too long you trigger a tsunami of similar content in your timeline.